 "My goal is to stop vaping, because I really don't wanna vape," he says in the review.
 "I just want something that's cheaper that I can hit less."
 However, that plan was apparently foiled when the unboxing video racked up an impressive 52,000 views, which caused Karle to keep creating more vaping content under the handle.
 In less than a year, he's racked up almost 120,000 subscribers on his channel, where he posts videos multiple times per week.
 Although his original plan was to quit vaping, smoking on camera has become his full-time job.

 It all became more of a business than a hobby when Karle reached about 1,000 followers.
 That's when he was able to leverage his platform to get free swag from certain vape companies.
 But comped nicotine juice is not the main draw here.
-DonnySmokes gets about three million views per month, which he says translates to an income of about $1,200 from YouTube.
+DonnySmokes gets about 3 million views per month, which he says translates to an income of about $1,200 from YouTube.
 But much more lucrative is the fact that he also charges any company that wants a review a flat fee.
 According to Karle, he gets between four and six emails a day from people seeking reviews, and the money he makes from the companies whose products he reviews amounts to more than he'd make if he'd gotten a more traditional job in business.
 And although he got his start posting "sesh" and troubleshooting videos focusing on one particular product, Karle says his profile is such that he'll no longer work for free.

 "I know for a fact that JUUL is way too cheap to pay what I charge for a review," he bragged to me over the phone, audibly exhaling from a vape.
 "I don’t like to get into the specifics of [money], especially when I’m being recorded.
 But I’m not doing bad at all, so don’t think these companies are getting the best of me."

 Whether he knows it or not, the fact that Karle gets paid for any of his videos puts him in the middle of a debate that much older media professionals have been trying to settle for years.
 Even if you don't know the term "native advertising," you know the concept.
 Think sponsored posts that appear on your Twitter or Facebook feeds, which are integrated seamlessly into the stream, and only read as product plugs if you're paying close attention.
-The Federal Trade Commission (FTC) has had a difficult time regulating the practice, because they haven't come up with a clear set of guidelines that media companies should follow, according to a 2015 academic journal article written by Brandon Einstein called "Reading Between the Lines."
+The Federal Trade Commission has had a difficult time regulating the practice, because it hasn't come up with a clear set of guidelines that media companies should follow, according to a 2015 academic journal article written by Brandon Einstein called "Reading Between the Lines."
 Basically, he argues, the marketing strategy's effectiveness comes from inadvertent "deception," or the fact that consumers who think they are news savvy actually have a difficult time telling the difference between, say, a music review and an advertisement for Buick.
 YouTube told me in a statement that content creators are responsible for policing themselves, which means verbally acknowledging that they're engaging in paid promotion.
 However, the idea of all the rule-breakers getting caught is laughable, given the sheer amount of content being generated by the site.

 Granted, the distinction between a review and a commercial is sometimes a bit murky.
 You wouldn't consider a positive New York Times movie review an advertisement, for instance, though it's obviously encouraging people to spend money on a movie ticket.
 Meanwhile, despite the fact that Karle's vape reviews tend to skew on the positive side, he said that the companies sending him free products don't get pre-approval on his videos.
 Michael Tolmach, the co-founder and CEO of the vape company Eonsmoke, corroborated that claim.
-"He's incredibly selective and even if you pay him he may not review your products if you are not relevant," he told me.
+"He's incredibly selective, and even if you pay him, he may not review your products if you are not relevant," he told me.
 "He also warned us that if the products are garbage, then he will review them as such.
 No guarantees.
 Welcome to DonnySmokes."
 While Karle refused to disclose how much companies pay him for reviewing their products, Tolmach told me Eonsmoke pays $1000 a pop.

 The fact that Karle is getting paid by the brands themselves for his reviews—something that he doesn't advertise—constitutes a conflict of interest that overwhelms any overtures he might make toward something like journalistic objectivity.
 "It depends if you ask what the word 'advertising' means to you and how you think about that," says Anne Tuchman, a marketing professor who studies e-cigarettes at Northwestern University.
 "I would say this sounds like a classic example of native advertising."